mipper/stampy_game/mods/jdukebox/README.md

 jdukebox
 ========

-Modified and bugfixed Jukebox for Minetest+
+Modified and bugfixed Jukebox for Minetest+ by BlockMen and Jordach

-Punch with music disc to play, punch again to stop.
+Right click with music disc to play, right click again to stop.

-Only punching player hears the tracks.